The Ability to Listen

 Our ability to really “listen” is key to living well (and playing well with others ?).

 Neuroscience shows that those with functioning hearing “hear” what’s being said, but rarely “listen” to the whole message.
 The ability to hearis typically innate, but the ability to listenis a skill that must be developed and practiced.
 This is becoming more and more an issue with the tendency toward shorter attention spans.

-To highlight that point, back in 2015 a study by Microsoft Corp. found that since the year 2000 (about when the mobile revolution began) the average attention span has dropped from 12 seconds to 8 seconds.
+, back in 2015 a study by Microsoft Corp. found that since the year 2000 (about when the mobile revolution began) the average attention span has dropped from 12 seconds to 8 seconds.
 We are currently likely to absorb the beginning of a sentence but be distracted by the end of the paragraph.

 Yet research also has shown that when we consciously connect with another person – giving them our full attention, transcending any duality of right/wrong, leader/follower, etc., – a dopamine reaction causes both persons to feel happy.
 On the other hand, long-term loneliness has been shown to be worse for health than smoking 15 cigarettes a day!
 The UK has recognized this to the degree that they now have a Minister of Loneliness.
 (NYTimes article on loneliness).

 Plus we must take into account limitations on the other side: When we are expressing ourselves, we often believe we are have been clear in our communication but then find out later we haven’t!
 In our digital age, I doubt that anyone has not experienced this – in person as well as across the cloud.

 Most of us take communication for granted.
 Yet it is much trickier than we imagine – particularly when the person giving the information understands the material much better than the one receiving it.